-If you have just recently joined the workforce or you are going to graduate this year, and want to get a solid hold of your financial moves early on, you are at the right place.
+If you have just recently joined the workforce or you are going to graduate soon, and want to get a solid hold of your financial moves in 2024, you are at the right place.

 Managing finances efficiently takes a few years, a few hiccups here and there, major and minor slip-ups as well as regretful moves.
 But, what are the first few right moves or key points you should know?

 Don’t just leave it to your family, friends, advertisements and Instagram influencers to tell you about debt repayment, credit cards, loans and budgeting!
 Personal finance, like its name suggests, is highly personal.

 For instance, your budgeting style is going to be exclusive for you.
 While you may follow well-known budgeting rules such as the 50-30-20 rule made popular by a US Senator, you will find yourself tweaking the budget as per your needs and wants over time.

 Having the right mindset on budgeting, loans, credit scores, and investment as early as possible in your working life.

 If you are not a book person, here’s a simple way to start your journey towards financial knowledge.
 Just head to our Learning Centre to find out more about money management and all things related to personal finance.
 You will return a changed person, we guarantee you!

 Sure, you are still in college but starting a budget template right now will get you ready by the time you get your first paycheck.
 Treat your weekly/monthly allowance as your paycheck for now and budget around with it.

 On the other hand, if you just started working, it’s best to not wait till next month or next year.
 We understand it may look all rosy now and you want to enjoy it, but when it comes to finances, things can spiral downwards pretty fast and all it takes is one wrong step.